omec-project/gnbsim/docs/deployment.md

 ## Option2: As standalone executable

-If you want to run gNBSim as a standalone running executable tool then follow below steps.
+If you want to run gNBSim as a standalone executable tool, then follow below steps.

         $ git clone git@github.com:omec-project/gnbsim.git
         $ cd gnbsim